 Progenitors residing in the VZ and SVZ in mice produce projection neurons in an 'inside-out' fashion.
 The earliest born neurons form the preplate (PP), which is later split into the more superficial marginal zone (MZ) and the deeply located subplate (SP).
 The cortical plate (CP), which will give rise to the multilayered neocortex, develops in between these two layers.
 CH, cortical hem; Ncx, neocortex; IZ, intermediate zone; LGE, lateral ganglionic eminence; MGE, medial ganglionic eminence; SVZ, subventricular zone; VZ, ventricular zone; WM, white matter.
-Disorganized layers in Reeler mutant mice
+Reeler mutant mice (spontaneous mutation - autosomal - recessive)

-In the spontaneous mouse mutant Reeler, the cortical layers are approximately inverted with respect to birth order - the layers are also somewhat disordered, and the orientation of the neurons is less precise than in the wild type Reelin plays also a role in synaptic plasticity in the mature brain Cajal-Retzius cells are responsible for the correct lamination of the neocortex through the secretion of a large secreted glycoprotein called Reelin
+In the spontaneous mouse mutant Reeler, cortical neurons are generated normally but they are misplaced - the cortical layers are approximately inverted with respect to birth order - the layers are disordered, and the orientation of the neurons is less precise than in the wild type Reelin - extracellular matrix glycoprotein - plays also a role in synaptic plasticity in the mature brain Cajal-Retzius cells are responsible for the correct lamination of the neocortex through the secretion of a large secreted glycoprotein called Reelin